vigetlabs/blendid/README.md

 #### IconFont
 ```
-gulpfile.js/tasks/iconFont
+gulpfile.js/tasks/icon-font
 ```
-SVGs added to `src/icons` will be automatically compiled into an iconFont, and output to `./public/fonts`.
+SVGs added to `src/icons` will be automatically compiled into an icon-font, and output to `./public/fonts`.
 At the same time, a `.sass` file will be output to `src/stylesheets/generated/_icons.sass`.
 This file contains mixins and classes based on the svg filename.
-If you want to edit the template that generates this file, it's at `gulpfile.js/tasks/iconFont/template.sass`
+If you want to edit the template that generates this file, it's at `gulpfile.js/tasks/icon-font/template.sass`

 ##### Usage:
 With generated classes: